rajniiii/Data_Analysis_AllianzInsurance/README.md

 Predict the likelihood of a customer switching to direct debit and target interventions accordingly.
 Hierarchical Bayesian Models:
 Incorporate multiple levels of data (customer, broker, product) to account for the nested structure in the dataset.

+Using a time-based definition of churn (continuation date more than one year before the latest policy date), the calculated churn rate is 4.04% across 99 customers.
+This approach ensures a business-aligned view of customer retention and inactivity.